Newark Charter School: Athletics

 The school joined the Diamond State Athletic Conference in the 2015–2016 school year.
+Since joining the Conference, the school has won 20 Conference Titles as of December 2023.

-The Newark Charter Unified Flag Football team won back to back state championships in 2016 and 2017.
+The Newark Charter Unified Flag Football team won state championships in 2016, 2017, and 2023.

-The Newark Charter Girls Swim Team has won the DIAA Division II championship in 2018 and 2019.
+The Newark Charter Girls Swim Team won the DIAA Division II championship in 2018 and 2019.

+The school has finished second in state (or Division II) championship events nine times and third twice.
+13 students have won state titles competing for the school and four relay teams have won state championships.

 School awards

 The school was named a National Blue Ribbon School by the United States Department of Education in 2010, and in 2016 in the "Exemplary High Performing Schools" performance category.